ThatGuyJamal/statistics-hub-oss/planned.md

 - [ ] Autopost notifications to channels features.

 - [ ] Remove hard coded bot reply's and replace them with the language json file.

+- [ ] Create a slash version of the set prefix and language command.